 We are the teachers, police, firefighters, nurses and other public employees of Oregon.
-These are our stories.
+We knew we wouldn’t get rich when we took these jobs, but at least we had secure benefits.
+Now those benefits are being threatened.

 Public employees work hard to serve our state.